What is Liberty?

-No person or group of people has a right to use force to impose their will on others, nor give power to a government to do the same.
+No person or group has a right to use force to impose their will on others, or give power to a government to do the same.

 Ron Paul said, “Government should never be able to do anything you can’t do“.

 This means that if you can't initiate force on your neighbor, you can't give a government the power to initiate force on your behalf.

 You can not delegate a right to someone else if you do not first have that right yourself.

 It also makes no difference how many people vote to give government a power which they don't individually have.

 The majority does not have the right to use government force against the minority.